TREASURIES-Bond prices fall a day after Fed announces $10 bln taper

 A day after the Fed’s decision, new economic data offered the market little support.

-New claims for jobless benefits jumped sharply in the latest week.
+New claims for jobless benefits jumped sharply in the latest week, to 379,000, and the prior week’s claims were revised upward.
 Separately, industry data showed that sales of existing homes slid 4.3 percent in November, hitting a near one-year low.
 The Philadelphia Fed’s regional business activity index showed only an incremental rise.

 Even so, the jump in jobless claims should be seen in the context of volatility around the holidays and not as an indication of a sudden deterioration of the labor market, said Ward McCarthy, chief financial economist for Jefferies.